IraqOfficial Name: Republic of Iraq

 Arrest Notification: If you are arrested or detained, ask police or prison officials to notify the U.S. Embassy immediately.
 See our webpage for further information.

-Special Circumstances: The ability of the U.S. Embassy to provide consular services to U.S. citizens outside Baghdad is extremely limited given the security environment.
+Special Circumstances: The ability of the U.S. Embassy to provide consular services to U.S. citizens is extremely limited given the security environment.
 Host government emergency services and support are limited.

 Customs officers have the broad authority to search persons or vehicles at Iraqi ports of entry.
 Officers may confiscate any goods they deem may pose a threat to the peace, security, health, environment, or social order of Iraq.
-Starting in January 2014, Iraq began implementing Tariff Law No. 22, a new schedule of tariffs ranging from zero to eighty percent.
 Antiquities or cultural items suspected of being illegally exported may also be confiscated, as with goods that are not declared.
 Visitors may also be ordered to return such goods, at their expense, to the jurisdiction from which they came.

 Travelers Who Require Accessibility Assistance: While in Iraq, individuals with disabilities may find accessibility and accommodation very different from what you find in the United States.
 The law prohibits discrimination against persons with disabilities in employment, education, access to health care, and other state services.
 The government enforces the law in the public sector, but not in the private sector.
 Access for persons with disabilities to buildings and in educational and work settings remains inconsistent.
 Public and government buildings, as well as public bathrooms, may not be accessible.

-We strongly recommend supplemental insurance to cover medical evacuation by air ambulance.
+We strongly recommend supplemental insurance to cover medical evacuation by air ambulance since the U.S. Embassy does not pay for this service.

 Prescription Medication: Always carry your prescription medication in the original packaging with your doctor’s prescription and in sufficient supply for your entire stay.